FriendsOfCake/crud/docs/index.rst

 * Crud relies heavily on CakePHP events making it possible to override, extend, or disable almost all of Crud's functionality either globally or for one specific action.

-* Usually, the basic code for controller CRUD actions are very simple and always looks the same.
+* Usually, the basic code for controller CRUD actions is very simple and always looks the same.
 Crud will add the actions to your controller so you don't have to reimplement them over and over again.

 * Crud does not have the same limitations as CakePHP's own scaffolding, which is "my way or the highway."
 Crud allows you to hook into all stages of a request, only building the controller code needed specifically for your business logic, outsourcing all the heavy boilerplating to Crud.